rivernihil/5th-ed-modified-zener-psion/psion.md

 <p>There are seven psionic modes detailed below.</p>

 #### Ego Projection
 Represented by the **plus** symbol, *ego projection* is an enhanced version of our ordinary sense of self and rationality, magnified to an extreme.
-This can have the effect of avoiding the confusion that some modes . [something missing here?]
+This can have the effect of avoiding the confusion that some modes create, but it falters against more subtle modes.

 ```
 ```